 One electronic component within the radio receiver has a major bearing on the strong signal handling performance is the first mixer.
 The performance of this electronic component is probably more critical than many others.
 Selecting the right mixer technology and the right electronic component or components is very important.

 RF mixing or multiplication is a key RF technique.
 Using a local oscillator, it enables signals to be translated in frequency, thereby enabling signals to be converted up and down in frequency.

 Read more about RF mixing / multiplication

 To obtain the best radio overload performance a high level RF mixer should be used in the RF design.
 A high level mixer has a high level local oscillator input level.
 This enables it to cope with the high level signals that may give rise to problems with overload.

-- AGC automatic gain control: Many receivers have a scheme known as an automatic gain control built in.
-This takes a sample of the output signal level and reduces the gain of the early stages.
-This works well for most situations, but it may not be able to prevent the earliest stages of the radio receiver from overloading.
+The AGC circuit designs work well for most situations, but it may not be able to prevent the radio receiver from overloading under all situations.
 This is particularly true when signals are off the received channel, because these signals will not affect the AGC, but will still be presented to first stages of the receiver before they are filtered out.

-- Input RF attenuator: Some specialist radio receivers may incorporate an RF attenuator.
-This can be used to reduce the RF input level when strong signals are present.
+Some specialist radio receivers may incorporate an RF attenuator within the RF design.
+This can be used to reduce the RF input level at the input when strong signals are present.
 The attenuator is typically a switched attenuator having possibly an "in" and "out" position and may provide 20dB attenuation or thereabouts dependent upon the requirements.